TUM-DSE/seminars/sys-seminar/SoSe2022-README.md

 ## Meeting place

-We will be meeting at the following venue:
+We will be meeting three times (Kick-off meeting, Research presentation day 1 and 2) at the following location:

 XXX